tatianegercina/FinTech/01-Lesson-Plans/11-Classification/Supplemental/StudentGuide.md

 <blockquote>
 <details>
 <summary><strong>Layout</strong></summary>
-The basic layout of a confusion matrix is the actual values are listed along an axis, and predicted values are listed along on the opposite axis.
+The basic layout of a confusion matrix is the actual values are listed along an axis, and predicted values are listed along the opposite axis.

 ![confusion1](Images/conf_matrix1.gif)
 </details>